huzhengatUCSD/Java_Course/README.md

 Exercise_11: deadline 28/12

-# refer to the Course PractiseofProgramming
+# refer to the Course Practise of Programming
 <https://github.com/huzhengatUCSD/PractiseofProgramming>

 # Java_Course Lecture Slides and SRC